brianhildebrand/BlogTest/_posts/2013-09-30-brand-authenticity.markdown

 ---
 layout: post
-title:  "Brand Authenticity and Corporate Social Responsibility (CSR)"
+title: Brand Authenticity and Corporate Social Responsibility (CSR)
-date:   2013-09-30 12:55:00
+date: {}
 categories: branding
 author: Steve Barretto
-author-initials: sb
+"author-initials": sb
 header: "http://fpoimg.com/940x350"
+published: true
 ---

 After spending the majority of my career helping brands differentiate themselves with marketing strategies based on features and benefits, I find myself wanting to uncover brand authenticity first and foremost, seeking core values that can be understood through the lens of corporate social responsibility and supported by measurable results.